 Erika's decision to get involved with Friendship Bridge can be traced back to a time four years ago when Erika and her husband received an order for shoes which they could not fill as they did not have sufficient funds.
 Her mother-in-law, Micaela, already a Friendship Bridge client, told Erika about Friendship Bridge and their Microcredit Plus Program, which would provide her with the capital she needed.

 Determined, Erika joined a Trust Bank and got her first loan of Q1,500.
-A few months later, America, Handmade by Friendship Bridge coordinator, visited Micaela's home to personally invite her to join the program.
+A few months later the Production Coordinator of Handmade by Friendship Bridge® visited Micaela's home to personally invite her to join the program.
 Erika was present, too, as they live in the same house.
-Inspired by the prospect of all that she would learn if she were to join Handmade by Friendship Bridge, Erika decided to ask if she could participate, as well.
-America was very happy to see how eager to learn and motivated both women were; she accepted their applications.
+Inspired by the prospect of all that she would learn if she were to join Handmade by Friendship Bridge®, Erika decided to ask if she could participate, as well.
+The Production Coordinator was very happy to see how eager to learn and motivated both women were; she accepted their applications.

 Erika has two daughters and two sons.